9. Environment (EN)

 Management Approach – Emissions

-A comprehensive CO2 footprint has been calculated since 2012.
-The CO2 footprint covers the entire value chain – from the provision of raw materials, the manufacturing of products at Geberit, logistics and use, right through to disposal.
-An analysis of the CO2 footprint revealed that product use (66%) and the provision of raw materials (22%) are by far the largest sources of CO2 emissions.
-During product use, the provision of water, treatment of waste water and generation of hot water play a central role.
-Production by Geberit accounts for only 3% of total CO2 emissions.
-In comparison, the transport (1%) and disposal (8%) of the products also cause only few emissions.
+A CO2 footprint across the entire value chain has been calculated since 2012.
+This carbon footprint covers the provision of raw materials, combustibles and fuels, the manufacturing of products at Geberit, logistics, use and disposal.
+With regard to the former Sanitec, only mineral raw materials and raw materials from the plant in Ozorków (PL) are taken into account.
+An analysis revealed that product use (69%) and the provision of raw materials (16.3%) are by far the largest sources of CO2 emissions.
+During product use, the provision of water, treatment of unpolluted waste water and generation of hot water play a central role.
+Production by Geberit accounts for only 6% of total CO2 emissions.
+Similarly, transport (1.3%), the provision of combustibles and fuels (1%) and the disposal (6.4%) of the products also cause only few emissions.

-The measures for implementing the CO2 strategy are based on the three pillars «energy saving», «increased energy efficiency» and «targeted expansion of the share of renewable energy sources», see also Management approach energy.
+The measures for implementing the CO2 strategy are based on the three pillars energy saving, increased energy efficiency and targeted expansion of the share of renewable energy sources, see also Management Approach – Energy.

 G4-EN15 Direct greenhouse gas emissions (Scope 1) and G4-EN16 Indirect greenhouse gas emissions (Scope 2)

 In 2017, CO2 emissions amounted to 242,796 tonnes (previous year 250,108 tonnes, corresponding to a decrease of 2.9%, or 2.5% in organic terms (adjusted for the divestment of the Koralle and Varicor business).
 CO2 emissions per net sales (currency-adjusted) fell by 5.1% (in organic terms 5.8%), meaning that Geberit slightly exceeded its long-term target of 5% per year.